-For the past few months, I have been running an in-depth experiment on social trading.
+For the past few months, I have been running an in-depth experiment on Forex copy trading in Kenya.
 I have made a few pips here and there, and some losses too.
-But the greatest thing is that I have learned a lot that I didn’t know.
+But the greatest thing is that I have learned a lot that I didn’t know about copy trading.

-A look at data obtained from Leverate, another popular social trading platform, reveals that social trading significantly reduces the learning curve for beginners and increases their profitability.
+A look at data obtained from LiteForex, another popular forex trading platform that offers social trading, reveals that social trading significantly reduces the learning curve for beginners and increases their profitability.

-In fact, Ronald Mwiti, who was one of our forex training students, advanced to the list of top forex traders on etoro by copying what other traders were doing.
+In fact, Ronald Mwiti, who was one of our forex training students, advanced to the list of top forex traders on HotFotrex by copying what other traders were doing.

 Personally, I first heard of social trading a few years ago, but I never paid that much attention to it.

 I have always wanted to do all the hard research and market analysis for myself.
 That way, if something went wrong with any of my trades, I would only have myself to hold responsible.